steinhardt/website/pages/01-Projects.markdown

 ...
 FIXME -->

-## Digitisation

-FIXME <!-- write something here on your ongoing digitisation of film photographs -->

-FIXME <!-- and write something *here* about writing up old letters of archival purposes, which is still kind of digitisation -->

 ## Learning languages

 I plan on applying for Dutch citizenship in the near future, which is motivating me to [read and annotate newspapers][Learning Dutch with newspapers], watch television with the subtitles on, and listen to the radio on the train to work; to learn as much Dutch as I can.